dch/glazier/README.md

         /relax/bin/couchdb_config_js180.sh
         /relax/bin/couchdb_build.sh

-For CouchDB 1.2.x, most patches are already in trunk, apart from 1 patch, and a filthy hack.
+For CouchDB 1.2.x, most patches are already in trunk, apart from 1 patch [COUCHDB-1197], and a filthy hack.
 The hack is needed until `configure.ac` is updated to identify that curl is not required and that the cygwin library version of it should not be pulled into CouchDB by accident.

         cd /relax && svn checkout https://svn.apache.org/repos/asf/couchdb/trunk
         cd trunk